andrewmoy3/DSAN_6600_final_project/README.md

 13. Pneumonia
 14. Pneumothorax

-For reference, Pneumonia alone accounted for 41,210 deaths in the United States in 2023, corresponding to a mortality rate of 12.3 deaths per 100,000 people, according to the Centers for Disease Control and Prevention.
+For reference, most of the available information on the web and from health organization sources, collectively estimate that thoracic diseases account for around 3.1 million deaths annually in the United States alone, representing about one-third of all deaths nationwide.

 ---

 ## **Project Objective**

-The goal of this project is to develop a well-documented Python framework that applies advanced deep learning models to accurately classify the aforementioned thoracic conditions.
-We evaluate and compare Convolutional Neural Networks (CNNs) and Transformer-based architectures to determine the most effective model for this task.
+The objective of this project is to develop a well-documented Python framework that applies advanced deep learning models to accurately classify the aforementioned thoracic conditions.
+We evaluate and compare Convolutional Neural Networks (CNNs) and Transformer-based architectures to determine the most effective approach for this task.
+The resulting tool is designed to support researchers and healthcare professionals by providing a free, accessible, and adaptable open-source model for identifying common thoracic findings from chest X-ray images.

 ---